hjunlee91/hjunlee91.github.io/_posts/2019-12-19-Big_O_Analysis.md

 O in the Big O is **Omega**.
 In programming, time complexity is major issue to optimize the program.<br>
 To compare the efficiency of algorithm, we usually use Big O analysis.<br>

-Big O notation usually means worst case except quick sort. in the case of quick sort<br>
+Big O notation usually means worst case except quick sort.<br>
-big o notation means average case.<br>
+in the case of quick sort, big o notation means average case.<br>

-There are two point in Big O notation.<br><br>
+There are two point we should know.<br>

 **First.
 Ignoring a constant term.**<br>
 >We assume that the input data is large enough and the efficiency of algorithm also affect by size of input data.<br>